EXKi

-As of October 2014, EXKi operates 70 restaurants in Belgium, France, Italy, Luxembourg, Netherlands and United States.
+As of October 2014, EXKi operates 70 restaurants in Belgium, France, Italy, Luxembourg, the Netherlands, and the United States.

 History

 The concept for EXKi was developed during a 1999 reunion of three former classmates: Frederic Rouvez, Nicolas Steisel, and Arnaud de Meeûs.
-Their idea was a fast-casual restaurant where the food was “natural, fresh & ready”.

-In January 2001, they opened their first EXKi restaurant in Brussels.
-In 2002, EXKi won the "Best Concept" award from the French international real estate conference MAPIC, and was awarded their "Best Food and Beverage Retail Concept" award in 2012.
+On 9 January 2001 EXKi launched its inaugural restaurant in Brussels.
+One year later, in 2002, the company received the "Best Concept" award at the French international real estate conference, MAPIC.
+In 2012, the brand was awarded the "Best Food and Beverage Retail Concept" award.

-In June 2014, the chain opened their first United States location on Park Avenue South in Manhattan.
+In June 2014, EXKi expanded its reach by opening its first location in the United States on Park Avenue South in Manhattan.